5 Factors To Consider Before Accepting Your First Job

-When I asked her what she was going to do next, she indicated that she was thinking of getting her license as a Realtor.
-In the meantime, she would be taking over some extra shift work at her second job, and she would probably do some odds jobs to pay the rent and her other expenses until she settles on something.
+When I asked her what she was going to do next, she indicated that she was thinking of getting her license as a realtor.
+In the meantime, she would be taking over some extra shift work at her second job, and she would probably do some odd jobs to pay the rent and her other expenses until she settles on something.

 The thing that was apparent to me is that she is adrift with no real sense of direction or purpose, and the more odd jobs and temporary gigs she takes, the more difficult it will be for a future employer to take her seriously as a candidate.

 Even if she were to figure out tomorrow what she wants to do for the next few years, she would have a challenging time of it working up a resume that would get her the job unless she knew someone who was able to give her a fantastic recommendation.

 The point of all of this is that you need to have some sort of plan, and you need to keep the following five things in mind before accepting your first job unless you want to be derailed before you have even gotten started.

 Everyone at every stage of life should have a five-year plan.
 You don't have to expect that everything on the plan will pan out exactly as planned but, as with anything in life, if you don't have a plan, you are going to wind up spinning your wheels.